Understand the Value of Trust in the Workplace

 When trust is present, people step forward and do their best work, together, efficiently.
 They align around a common purpose, take risks, think outside of the box, have each other’s backs, and communicate openly and honestly.
 When trusting relationships are absent, people jockey for position, hoard information, play it safe, and talk about — rather than to — one another.

+It’s no secret that trusting relationships are what people most want and need at work.
+But despite the importance, need, and demand for it, teams struggle to build and sustain it for the long term.
 In all teams, trust will be built and trust will be broken.
 It comes with the territory of human relationships.
 It’s especially vulnerable during periods of rapid growth or change, or when the team is virtual.

-- Why it’s is nonnegotiable in teams — the business case for trust.
+- Why trust is nonnegotiable in teams.

-- Why leaders turn to trust building.
+- Why leaders turn to trust-building.

-- The challenge of building it.
+- The challenge of building trust.

 - How to strengthen trusting relationships.

 - What it takes to sustain these relationships.

 Download the full white paper to learn more.

 Ready to Take the Next Step?